bladecoder/blade-ink-rs/README.md

 # Blade Ink
-This is a Rust port of Inkle's [Ink](https://github.com/inkle/ink), a scripting language for writing interactive narrative.
+This is a Rust port of Inkle's [Ink](https://github.com/inkle/ink), a scripting language for writing interactive narratives.

 `bladeink` is fully compatible with the reference version and supports all its language features.

-To know more about the Ink language, you can check [the official documentation](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md).
+To learn more about the Ink language, you can check [the official documentation](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md).

 ## Using the bladeink library crate